 The student is responsible for completing the course's assessment tasks and obtaining a passing grade.
-If a passing grade is not obtained, the student can re-sit assessment task 1, at which the result is added to the course points achieved at the course's other assessment tasks.
-Acquired course points are forfeited if a passing grade is not obtained at the re-sit exam.
+If a passing grade is not obtained, the student can re-sit assessment task 1.
+If at least 50 course points have been obtained, but not 50 points on an individual assessment task, the assessment task can be supplemented.
+Acquired course points are forfeited if a passing grade is not obtained at the semester's regular re-sit exam.

-If 45-49 course points are achieved, a grade Fx is obtained, which can be completed for a grade E. If less than 45 course points are achieved, a grade F is obtained.
+If 45-49 course points are achieved, a grade Fx is obtained, which can be completed for a grade E. If less than

+45 course points are achieved, a grade F is obtained.

-A student who after the course's two regular exams does not obtain a passing grade lose the course points obtained and is referred to re-register at a later course instance.
+Student who does not obtain a passing grade on the regular exam or the re-sit exam loses the course points obtained and is referred to re-register at a later course round.